 Meet the Team

-The L&I Attorneys at Emery | Reddy, PLLC are passionate about helping workers with L&I claims and Employment and Employment Law issues.
-We Help Workers®.
-It’s our motto and what drives us every day.
+The Seattle Workers’ Compensation and L&I Attorneys at Emery | Reddy, PLLC are passionate about helping workers with L&I claims and Employment and Labor Law issues.
+We help workers.® It’s our motto and what drives us every day.

 We know how L&I and big companies think, and we understand the tactics they use.
-Our Seattle L&I and Workers’ Compensation Attorneys use that knowledge coupled with over eight decades of experience to help our clients get access to the L&I benefits to which they are legally entitled and hold employers accountable when they break the law.
+Our Seattle Workers’ Compensation and L&I Attorneys use that knowledge coupled with over eight decades of experience to help our clients get access to the L&I benefits to which they are legally entitled and hold employers accountable when they break the law.

-If you’re struggling with an L&I claim, injury, or legal issue at work, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able to help you today.
+If you’re struggling with a Washington state L&I claim, or legal issue at work, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able to help.
 No fee unless we recover for you.

 “I have never seen a company fight as hard as these guys did.
 We were put in a very difficult situation, and Emery | Reddy worked night and day to get the job done.
 We received full compensation and some.
 I cannot recommend Emery ready enough.”